A non-degeneracy theorem for interacting fermions in one dimension: Main Results

 \begin{remark}[On the condition on the number of particles] Theorem~\ref{thm:non-local} shows that periodic systems are non-degenerate for an odd number of particles, while anti-periodic systems are non-degenerate for an even number of particles.
-This result is optimal in the sense that there are explicit examples where the ground-state is non-degenerate if and only if condition~\eqref{eq:parity condition} holds.
-For instance, the simplest example is the free periodic and anti-periodic Laplacians, where the ground-state is non-degenerate if and only if $N$ is odd respectively even.
-Moreover, one can also construct examples of periodic systems where the ground-state is non-degenerate for any given number of particles $N$; thus an improvement of the form "the system is at least two-fold degenerate for even/odd number of particles" is also not possible. \end{remark}
+This result is optimal in the sense that there are explicit examples where the ground-state is non-degenerate if and only if condition~\eqref{eq:parity condition} holds, see Appendix~\ref{app:Laplace}.
+On the other hand, one can construct examples of periodic/anti-periodic systems where the ground-state is non-degenerate for any given number of particles $N$. \end{remark}

 \begin{remark}[Further extensions] Theorem~\ref{thm:main} can also be extended in the following directions: \begin{enumerate}[label=(\arabic*)] \item (Real line) Theorem~\ref{thm:main} can be extended to the whole real line $I=\R$ (or half-line).
 In this case, the existence of a ground-state is not guaranteed and the statement should be changed to "if a ground-state exists" then all of the conclusions of Theorem~\ref{thm:main} holds. \item (Many-body interactions) We can allow a larger class of distributional interaction potentials $w$.
 In fact, Theorem~\ref{thm:main} holds for $M$-body interactions $w_M$ with arbitrary $M\in \N$, provided that $w_M$ lies in suitable dual Sobolev spaces (see Section~\ref{sec:examples}).
 Notably, the case of two-body 3D Coulomb interactions, which could be seen as a "six-body" interaction of the form